The Effects of Adding Reachability Predicates in Quantifier-Free Separation Logic: Decision Procedures in for and Variants

 \begin{definition} Let $q,\alpha \geq 1$ and, $\pair{\astore}{\aheap}$ and $\pair{\astore'}{\aheap'}$ be memory states. $\pair{\astore}{\aheap} \approx_\alpha^q \pair{\astore'}{\aheap'}$ $\equivdef$ $\pair{\astore}{\aheap} \models \aformulabis$ iff $\pair{\astore'}{\aheap'} \models \aformulabis$, for all $\aformulabis \in \Test(q,\alpha)$. \end{definition}

-Forthcoming Theorem~\ref{theorem-quantifier-elimination}(I) states that if $\pair{\astore}{\aheap} \approx_\alpha^q \pair{\astore'}{\aheap'}$, then the two memory states cannot be distinguished by formulae whose syntactic resources are bounded in some way by $q$ and $\alpha$ (details will follow, see the definition for $\msize(\aformula)$).
+Forthcoming Theorem~\ref{theo:test_sl_equiv} states that if $\pair{\astore}{\aheap} \approx_\alpha^q \pair{\astore'}{\aheap'}$, then the two memory states cannot be distinguished by formulae whose syntactic resources are bounded in some way by $q$ and $\alpha$ (details will follow).
 The following technical lemma lifts the relationship $\approx^q_\alpha$ to an equivalence between support graphs, consolidating this idea of indistinguishable memory states.